Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 Fosters Family Bonding

-A kids garden can be fun for the whole family not just for the kids.
-Many children garden with their parents.
+A kids garden can be fun for the entire family not just for the kids.
+Many children garden with their parents, this is great for quality family time.
 Gardening is a wonderful bonding activity.
 Your child and you can work together from deciding which plants to plant, where to plant them, to watering and fertilizing.

 How To Get Your Child Interested In Gardening

 It doesn’t take much to get children interested in gardening, it’s a natural curiosity for them, and who doesn’t like to play in the dirt?
-To get your child involved and interested in creating a garden, you can try these simple ideas:
+To get your little helper involved and interested in creating a garden, you can try these simple ideas:

 Keep Everything Simple